 Misuse of discomfort in an attempt to teach a dog to mind, however, is a common abuse, so much so that some trainers have denounced the concept of physically correcting a dog as barbaric and useless.
 The problem with this attitude is that anyone who has watched dogs interact for any length of time knows that dogs physically correct each other.
 It is part of their dynamic and, as such, we should recognize it as having a place in responsible training.

-Pack Drive: This is, in my opinion, the universal drive.
+This is, in my opinion, the universal drive.
 Pack drive refers to the dog’s desire to remain in good standing within the group.
-The pack drive is fundamentally tied to the other two drives and a hierarchal relationship exists among them.
+The pack drive is fundamentally tied to the other two drives, and a hierarchal relationship exists among them.

 The comfort drive cannot be satisfied unless the food drive is satisfied; one cannot be hungry and entirely comfortable at the same time.
-So, it could be said that the comfort drive is partially satisfied by the food drive.
+So, one could say that the comfort drive is partially satisfied by the food drive.

-Logical progression then may lead one to believe that the comfort drive is the all-encompassing drive, forcing the dog into a pack so food may be sought through strategies available only within a pack structure.
+Logical progression may lead one to believe that the comfort drive is the all-encompassing drive, forcing the dog into a pack to seek food through strategies available only within a pack structure.
 That would not be entirely correct.
-Because of the dog’s emotional makeup, he will not be comfortable, no matter how well fed and protected against the elements, if he is with a poorly structured pack.
+Because of the dog’s emotional makeup, he will not be comfortable, no matter how well-fed and protected against the elements, if he is with a poorly structured pack.

 The pack drive is so strong that the comfort drive must seek to fulfill it, even before it fulfills the food drive.
 Neither the comfort drive nor the food drive can be fully satisfied outside of the pack relationship.
-Once more we see that everything ties back to relationship.
+Once more, we see that everything ties back to the relationship.

-We can, and should, utilize all three drives when they are appropriate, but the food drive and comfort drive always should be viewed in terms of pack drive.
+We can and should utilize all three drives when appropriate, but the food drive and comfort drive should always be viewed in terms of pack drive.
 This is how the dog naturally frames them anyway.

 Building it Bigger, or Tearing it Down?

-One thing we must always be aware of as we train our dogs is the “build it bigger” effect.
+We must always be aware that as we train our dogs is the “build it bigger” effect.
 Whichever drive or drives we use to motivate the dog will, by that process, become stronger.
 Think of it like exercise: The more you exercise a muscle, the bigger and stronger it becomes.
 This is the same for all skills and even fundamental drives.

 A man who habitually eats too much will end up with a more voracious appetite than someone who can only afford one meal a day.
 When we focus the dog’s attention on gathering food, for example, we condition him to go to extreme measures to get food.
 Trainers who use food as their primary motivator can readily attest to the results.

 The more food is used, the more the dog focuses on food.
-If we are not careful we can unnaturally inflate his food-gathering instinct, possibly giving it precedence over his pack drive and even his comfort drive.
-Such dogs are being inadvertently (let us hope) conditioned to seek food above everything else.
-They often become annoyingly insistent, constantly nudging those around them in an effort to get more food.
+If we are not careful, we can unnaturally inflate his food-gathering instinct, possibly giving it precedence over his pack drive and even his comfort drive.
+Such dogs are inadvertently (let us hope) conditioned to seek food above everything else.
+They often become annoyingly insistent, constantly nudging those around them to get more food.
 It is not unreasonable to expect that these dogs will readily dump trashcans and climb on counters to get food.

 The same thing can happen if we over-emphasize the comfort drive and diminish the pack drive.
 In such cases, we get a dog that sees pack interaction as a potential danger and withdraws from it.
 The dog should find comfort in the pack, even if he is physically in pain, even if the pack is causing the pain.
 A dog with a strong pack drive will accept reasonable corrections without running away.
 However, this may change if the dog is over-corrected or corrected inappropriately and unpredictably.

-Likewise, if we concentrate on exercising the dog’s pack drive, we will be able to put the “build it bigger” effect to good use.
+Likewise, if we concentrate on exercising the dog’s pack drive, we will put the “build it bigger” effect to good use.
 The dog will increasingly crave those rewards and avoid those corrections, not because of the food drive and the comfort drive, but because of the pack drive.
-This will have the result of building all the drives at once, and they will be built in the proper context and proportion.
-This will give us a better, happier and more responsive dog.
+This will result from building all the drives at once, and they will be built in the proper context and proportion.
+This will give us a better, happier, and more responsive dog.

 Most people are not aware of the vital role relationship plays in the motivation and learning process, and therefore either don’t consider it all or take it for granted.
 They get married to a reinforcement process without truly considering the motivation that makes the reinforcement work.

 The more time we spend engaged in activity with our dog, the more interested he will be in the process.
 The more interested he is in the process, the easier and more enjoyable it will be for us to train him.
 The more enjoyable it is for us to train him, the more time we will spend training him, which, as stated before, will make him even more interested in the process.
 There is a catch, however.
-In order for this to work we must keep the process interesting for him.
-If the training becomes boring, the dog will begin to lose interest, and that will strain the relationship and make it harder to teach him.
+For this to work, we must keep the process interesting for him.
+If the training becomes boring, the dog will begin to lose interest, which will strain the relationship and make it harder to teach him.

-Some might say, “It doesn’t matter if they are bored, they must learn to obey whether they want to or not.”
-There is a certain truth to that statement, and a certain absurdity.
-A dog will never do anything he doesn’t want to do, unless he is physically forced to, and in that case he isn’t really doing it.
+Some might say, “It doesn’t matter if they are bored.
+They must learn to obey whether they want to or not.”
+There is a certain truth to that statement and a certain absurdity.
+A dog will never do anything he doesn’t want to do unless he is physically forced to, and in that case, he isn’t really doing it.
 Still, the point is well made.
 Boredom is not an excuse for disobedience, nor is excitement or distraction.
 However, excessive boredom will have a detrimental effect on a dog’s approach to the training process.
-I don’t suppose a dog has to enjoy a training session in order to learn, but remember what we established early on: “There is no substitute for a genuine interest in what one is doing.”
+I don’t suppose a dog has to enjoy a training session to learn, but remember what we established early on: “There is no substitute for a genuine interest in what one is doing.”

-We must maintain an enthusiasm for the process.
-We can do this by adding new elements, or new commands interlaced with the familiar ones.
+We must maintain enthusiasm for the process.
+We can do this by adding new elements or new commands interlaced with the familiar ones.
 We can combine commands into patterns of behavior that can be performed on cue.
 We can work in new environments.
-There are all sorts of things that we can do to keep dog’s interest.
+There are all sorts of things that we can do to keep the dog’s interest.
 Treats will not keep the dog’s interest, and neither will incessant corrections.
-These things might get his attention, but not his interest.
+These things might get his attention but not his interest.
 There is a difference.